Non-Archimedean Whitney stratifications: The setting

+Note that Condition~($4''$) is relevant only in the case $n = 0$, since it follows from the Jacobian property in dimension $1$.

-\begin{rem} Note that all conditions in Hypothesis~\ref{hyp:general} stay true if we add parameters to the language.
-(Since our theory $\Tx$ is not complete, by ``adding parameters'' we simply mean adding constant symbols to the language.)
+\begin{rem} All conditions in Hypothesis~\ref{hyp:general} remain true if we add constant symbols to the language.
 In particular, any result proven for $\emptyset$-definable sets automatically also holds over any parameter set $A$.
-This will be used throughout the proofs without further mentioning. \end{rem}
+This will be used throughout the paper without further mentioning. \end{rem}